 What is the cost of a show/pet sphynx kitten?

-I offer my pet and show quality kittens for $1650 - $1850.
-I do not charge more for specific skin colors or eye colors (including odd-eyed) as neither are relevant to the Sphynx standard. $50 of the adoption fee is donated to HCM research in the Kitten's name.
+I offer my pet and show quality kittens on average for $2000.
+I do not charge more for specific skin colors or eye colors (including odd-eyed) as neither are relevant to the Sphynx standard.

 Do you spay/neuter kittens before they leave?